Configure Agentless Desktop SSO with Registry Keys (deprecated)

 - Click Close and OK on the other configuration options.

 - Create a GPO to roll this out to all client machines that will use Agentless DSSO.

 DSSO is enabled automatically in Safari on OS/X. Make sure that the macOS host is a Windows domain member.
-For how to add your Macintosh OS/X host to a Windows domain, see the article macOS Sierra: Join your Mac to a network account server.
+For how to add your Macintosh OS/X host to a Windows domain, see macOS Sierra: Join your Mac to a network account server.

 Now that you’ve configured your SPN, and browsers, you will create a Group Policy Object to deploy registry keys.

 Okta uses CNAME alias' to resolve to the Okta org.
 So when you make a request to <myorg>.okta.com, that subdomain is an alias to various load balancers.
 This is a modern Cloud infrastructure pattern to eliminate maintenance overhead.
 To support this architecture registry keys need to be deployed to tell any apps that rely on Kerberos to use CNAME and not ANAME.

 You will need to add a registry key entry for each app that depends on Kerberos authentication for Agentless DSSO.
 This includes the Chrome and Internet Explorer browsers and any other thick clients that you may have.
 You can decide which apps to include based on whether you want Agentless DSSO functionality enabled for them.
 For example, if you have four native apps: MSWord, Excel, PowerPoint, and GoToMeeting and you only want Agentless DSSO on the GoToMeeting app then you'd need to add a registry key for the GoToMeeting app.